Skip to main content

 Anatomical pathology technician

-Alternative titles for this job include APT, mortuary technician, anatomical pathology technologist
+Alternative titles for this job include Anatomical pathology technologist, APT, mortuary technician

-Anatomical pathology technicians (APTs) help pathologists exam a body to work out the cause of death.
+Anatomical pathology technicians (APTs) help pathologists examine bodies to work out the causes of death.

 Average salary (a year)